Faculty & Staff

 The Making of a Windward Teacher

-by Sandra Schwarz, Director of Windward Teaching Training Institute, 2011
+by Sandra Schwarz, Director of Windward Teaching Training Program

 Tragically, teaching candidates in undergraduate and graduate education programs are still not receiving adequate instruction in the foundations of language.
-To address this gap, The Windward School provides its teachers with a detailed and explicit background of knowledge in the structure of language.
-The School has designed a teacher-training program that is comprehensive, demanding and extremely effective in closing the knowledge gap between research and teaching practices.
+To address this gap, The Windward School provides its teachers with a detailed background in the structure of language.
+The School has designed a teacher training program that is comprehensive, demanding and extremely effective in closing the knowledge gap between research and teaching practices.
 Professional training at Windward is an ongoing program that begins before a teacher steps into a classroom and continues as long as a teacher remains on the faculty.

-Teachers, even very experienced ones, begin their careers at Windward as assistant teachers.
-The hiring of assistant teachers starts with an exhaustive recruitment process.
+Teachers new to Windward, even very experienced ones, begin their careers at Windward as a Teacher-in-Residence in the Windward Teacher Training Program (WTTP).
+The hiring of Teachers-in-Residence starts with an exhaustive recruitment process.
 Candidates are culled from a large pool of applicants.
 College career centers, job fairs, online advertisements, employment agencies, private referrals and unsolicited resumes are all sources of applications.
-Every resume is read and analyzed for proper credentials and special talents, skills and interests.
-When a candidate is chosen for an interview, a team of administrators meets with the candidate, explains the Windward program in depth and analyzes the candidate’s answers to questions.
+Every resume is read and analyzed for proper credentials and special talents, skills, and interests.
+In choosing potential Teachers-in-Residence, administrators look for candidates who possess strong language skills, a passion for working with children with learning disabilities and the dedication necessary to becoming a teacher.
+When a candidate is chosen for an interview, a team of administrators meets with the candidate, explains the Windward program in depth and analyzes the candidate’s answers to carefully selected questions.
 A thorough reference check is completed before a candidate is offered a position.
-In choosing potential assistant teachers, administrators look for candidates who possess strong language skills, a passion for working with children with learning disabilities and the dedication necessary to becoming a teacher.
-A future Windward teacher must also have patience, a strong work ethic, an intellectual curiosity and an appreciation for being part of an organization that transforms children’s lives.
+A future Windward teacher must also have patience, a strong work ethic, an intellectual curiosity, and an appreciation for being part of an organization that transforms children’s lives.

 - To become knowledgeable about the elements and structure of spoken and written language

-- To participate in Windward Teacher Training Institute (WTTI) workshops and courses
+- To participate in The Windward Institute workshops and courses

-- To develop formal lesson plans and teach lessons that are observed by coordinators and administrators
+- To develop formal lesson plans and teach lessons that are observed by coordinators and administrator

 - To participate in staff development sessions